hmans/miniplex/README.md

 - A very strong focus on **developer experience**.
 Miniplex aims to be the most convenient to use ECS implementation while still providing great performance.
 - **[Tiny package size](https://bundlephobia.com/package/miniplex)** and **zero dependencies**.
 (Yay!)
-- **Comes with React glue**, but works with any framework, and of course vanilla JavScript.
+- React glue available through [miniplex-react](https://github.com/hmans/miniplex-react).
 - Can power your entire project or just parts of it.
 - Written in **TypeScript**, with full type checking for your entities.

-## Main differences from other ECS implementations
+## Main differences from other ECS libraries

-If you've used other Entity Component System implementations before, here's how Miniplex is different from some of them:
+If you've used other Entity Component System libraries before, here's how Miniplex is different from some of them:

 ### Entities are just normal JavaScript objects